MITK/MITK/Documentation/Doxygen/3-DeveloperManual/Concepts/MITKROIs.md

   - The column vectors of the rotation matrix represent the three space directions.
   - The norms of the space directions are equivalent to the spacing values.
   - The rightmost column vector is always `[0, 0, 0, 1]`.
-  - The bottom row vector corresonds to the origin (with 1 as fourth element).
+  - The bottom row vector corresponds to the origin (with 1 as fourth element).